 Goals of the Program: To remove financing barriers for small businesses in Michigan by offering low-interest loans for projects that reduce waste, or conserve water or energy.
 The program provides an incentive for small businesses to initiate or expand on P2 activities in order to reduce waste, energy, and water usage and save money.

 Criteria: This financial assistance is available to any business that is independently owned and operated, is not dominant in its field, and employs 500 or fewer individuals.
 Projects considered for funding must meet the regulatory criteria for P2 (see "Eligibility" below).
 In addition, the applicant's lending institution must be willing to finance the project and participate with EGLE in the loan.
 The maximum loan amount is $400,000 with EGLE contributing a maximum of $200,000.

 Eligibility: To be eligible, a P2 project must reduce waste generated by the facility, reuse or recycle that waste in an environmentally sound way or reduce water or energy usage.
-Although P2 recommendations from a RETAP assessment are considered eligible, a RETAP assessment is not a prerequisite; any business may apply directly for P2 project funding.
+Although P2 recommendations from an Integrated Assessment are considered eligible, an Integrated Assessment is not a prerequisite; any business may apply directly for P2 project funding.
 Types of projects that may be funded include: